Tesla Full Self-Driving in Europe: Netherlands, Lithuania and Rollout Tracker (2026)

 “Is FSD now autonomous in Europe?”

-No. RDW and Tesla both describe it as a supervised driver-assistance system.
+No. RDW, Tesla, and Lithuania’s transport ministry all describe it as supervised driver assistance.
 The driver remains responsible.

 What We Are Watching Next